-Ukraine's Kyoto target for the current commitment period is 0% below 1990.
+Ukraine's Kyoto target for the current commitment period (2013–2020) is 14% below 1990.

-Between 1990 and 2000 emissions in the Ukraine dropped by 57% from 930 MtCO2e to 396 MtCO2e.
-From 2001 to 2007 emissions started to increase again moderately to a level of 436 MtCO2e or 53% below 1990, then dropped sharply again during the financial crisis in 2009.
-Since then emissions have increased by almost 5% annually.
+Between 1990 and 2000, emissions in the Ukraine dropped by 56% from 940 MtCO2e to 412 MtCO2e.
+From 2001 to 2007, the emissions started to increase again moderately to a level of 445 MtCO2e or 53% below 1990, followed by a steep decline during the financial crisis in 2009.

-In 2008, Ukraine introduced a feed-in-scheme with fixed prices, the so called "green" tariff for electricity.
+In 2008, Ukraine introduced a feed-in-scheme with fixed prices, the so-called "green" tariff for electricity.
 The green tariff also guarantees grid connectivity to all renewable power generated from the project.
-The feed-in tariffs are relatively high with 42 c€/kWh for solar PV and 11 c€/kWh on average for wind.
+The feed-in tariffs are relatively high: 0.42 €/kWh for solar PV and an average level of 0.11 €/kWh for wind.
 In 2012, the tariffs have been updated and adjusted to the market levels.
-The amendment also included the introduction of obligatory "local content" rates expressed in percentage.
+The amendment also included the introduction of obligatory "local content" rates expressed as a percentage.
 The "local content" rate relates to a certain ratio of elements used in building renewable energy plants on the territory of Ukraine that must be manufactured in the country.
 This could be a barrier for implementation, since the additional burden to use local suppliers that might be more expensive could lead to decreased demand.

-Targets for 2020 were calculated from the most recent national inventory submissions (CRF 2013).
+Targets for 2020 and 2050 were calculated from the most recent national inventory submissions (CRF, 2014).

 We calculated Ukraine's LULUCF accounting quantities for the first commitment period (2008-2012) for afforestation, reforestation and deforestation using the current Kyoto rules.
-The Ukraine has submitted information on their forest reference level which is equal to their 1990 forest management emissions and removals.
+The Ukraine has submitted information on their forest reference level, which is equal to their 1990 forest management emissions and removals.

-CRF (2013).
-UNFCCC AWG-KP Submissions 2013.
+CRF (2014).
+UNFCCC AWG-KP Submissions 2014.
 Common Reporting Format.